viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).

 In theory, the settling time of 15.1725 μs allows for a 65.909 kHz sampling rate.
-In the later chapter, we will explore how the circuit behaves in practice.
+In the later chapter, we will explore how the circuit behaves in practice and to which use cases the 65.909 kHz sampling rate applies well.
+One controversy is already apparent: According to the [Nyquist theorem](https://www.techtarget.com/whatis/definition/Nyquist-Theorem), the 65.9 kHz sampling rate allows correct sampling of input signal frequency up to 33 kHz.
+However, the cut-off frequency of the AAF on the Cora Z7 unipolar input is 94.6 kHz.

 > [!IMPORTANT]
 >
 > Please note that any additional resistance of circuitry you connect to the Cora Z7's pins A0-A5 can further increase the settling time needed.
-> In order to achieve a reliable measurement, the voltage source connected to pins A0-A5 must act as having low internal resistance.
+> To achieve a reliable measurement, the voltage source connected to pins A0-A5 must act as having low internal resistance.

 ### Settling time of bipolar input of Cora Z7